 To create a new G-Ball, click the ‘G-Ball’ icon from the top menu bar.

-Double click on the new G-Ball to load a background image.
+Double-click on the new G-Ball to load a background image.

-When an element is selected, its settings are shown in the right hand panel.
+When an element is selected, its settings are shown in the right-hand panel.

-Defining the X and Y axis
+Defining the X and Y axes

-Although the standard use of g-ball elements is to show lateral and longitudinal acceleration, the X and Y data set to display on the G-Ball can be changed using the two drop down menus within the axis sections.
+Although the standard use of g-ball elements is to show lateral and longitudinal acceleration, the X and Y data set to display on the G-Ball can be changed using the two drop-down menus within the axis sections.

-The first drop down menu defines the source.
+The first drop-down menu defines the source.
 Select either CAN, GPS, Heart rate monitor (if being used with a heart rate element), Maths Channels or OBD.

 Note: CAN, Maths Channels and OBD options will only appear if they have been set up by the user.

-The second drop down list defines the channel to be shown.
+The second drop-down list defines the channel to be shown.
 In the example above, GPS Lateral acceleration is set to display in g.

 A number of GPS parameters are available to choose from, such as the following: